Natalya Neidhart: Women's Tag Team Champion (2019–2021)

 On the June 15 episode of Raw, Natalya and Liv Morgan lost to The IIconics.
 Afterward, Natalya began turning heel by ripping on Morgan and claiming that she had been given no respect, with Lana venting her frustrations to Natalya afterward.
 On the June 22 episode of Raw, Natalya turned heel for the first time since 2018, when she solidified her alliance with Lana and defeated Morgan by submission.
 On the October 12 episode of Raw, Natalya would end her alliance with Lana after the duo were defeated by Mandy Rose and Dana Brooke.
 The same night, Natalya competed in a battle royal for a Raw Women's Championship opportunity where she would survive to the final two before being eliminated by winner Lana.

 As part of the 2020 Draft in October, Natalya was drafted to the SmackDown brand.
 In January 2021, Natalya formed an alliance with Tamina while putting the women's tag team division on notice.
 On the January 30 episode of WWE Backstage, the two allies were forced to face each other in a match to determine who would be the number 30 entrant at the Royal Rumble, in which Natalya won, earning her spot.
 Natalya and Tamina won a Tag Team Turmoil Match on the first night of WrestleMania 37 for an opportunity to face Nia Jax and Shayna Baszler for the WWE Women's Tag Team Championship on the second night.
 However, they failed to win the titles.
 On the May 14 episode of SmackDown, she and Tamina would defeat Baszler and Jax to win the WWE Women's Tag Team Championship.
 On the September 20 episode of Raw, they lost the titles to Nikki A.S.H. and Rhea Ripley.

+As part of the 2021 Draft, Tamina was drafted to the Raw brand while Natalya remained on the SmackDown brand, ending the team.
+In October, Natalya entered the Queen's Crown tournament, where she lost to Doudrop in the first round.